lindosystems/lingoapi-python/README.md

 ## Possible errors due to misconfiguration

-You may get the following error if your LINDOAPI_HOME environment variable is not set up.
+You may get the following error if your LINGO_19_HOME environment variable is not set up.

 ```
 Error: Environment variable LINGO_19_HOME should be set